VLANs (Virtual LANs)

-In the example below, within the setup of the router, we have set up two VLANs.
-VLAN0 has Ethernet ports 1-4 in in, and VLAN1 contains Ports 4-6.
+In the example below, within the setup of the router, we have set up two VLANs that are each a member of the Subnet LAN1, operating in the same IP range but separated.
+VLAN0 has Ethernet ports 1-4 in it, and VLAN1 contains Ports 4-6.
 See how Port 4 is in both VLANs, so the device (PC) connected to port 4 will be able to communicate with all devices in VLAN0 and VLAN1 but all other devices will be restricted to devices within their own VLAN:

 A port doesn't have to connect to a PC directly, it can feed a secondary Ethernet switch; in that case, the switch will inherit the VLAN characteristics and receive only data which is part of that port's VLAN.